xd009642/Mugato/README.md

 For the eventual CAD design I plan on using FreeCAD to create models which I'll print with my own Prusa-i3 clone.

 ## License
 Mugato  is currently licensed under the terms of both the MIT license and the Apache License (Version 2.0).
+See LICENSE-MIT and LICENSE-APACHE for more details.